 The Lusignan Era

 Guy de Lusignan (1150 – 1194), who was the king of Cyprus, built the first part of the castle proper in 1193.
 At the time, Cyprus was often targeted by the Crusaders.
-Over the next few centuries, earthquakes and attacks by the Mamelukes and Genoese damaged Limassol Castle, which underwent some repairs and reconstructions until sometime in the 16th century.
+Over the next few centuries, earthquakes and attacks by the Mamelukes and Genoese damaged the castle, which underwent some repairs and reconstructions until sometime in the 16th century.

 The Lusignan dynasty ruled Cyprus for nearly 300 years until Queen Catherine abdicated in favor of the Republic of Venice in 1489.
 The Venetians then ruled Cyprus until they were conquered by the Ottoman Empire.

 The Ottoman Empire attacked and seized control of Limassol and its castle in 1538.
 After recapturing the castle, the Venetian governor of Cyprus decided to demolish it to keep it out of enemy hands.
 The demolition was completed by 1567 or 1568.
 In 1576, the Ottoman Empire conquered Cyprus, and they decided to incorporate the castle’s remains in their new fort.
 The construction of that fort was completed around 1590.
 The first floor and underground chamber were used as prison cells until 1950.

 Cyprus remained a possession of the Ottoman Empire until 1878 when it fell to the British.
 The island did not gain its independence until 1960.
 The British used the castle as a prison and police station.